top of page

 As we enter into the 4th quarter of 2024, many aircraft buyers in California rush to finalize their purchases before the clock strikes midnight on December 31.
 Whether for business or personal use, an aircraft acquisition represents a significant investment with complex legal, financial, and tax implications.
 One critical aspect that often catches buyers off guard is California’s sales and use tax on aircraft purchases.

-Aircraft fleet
+Aircraft fleet on tarmac

 This article explores the key elements for a successful end-of-year aircraft purchase in California, with a focus on minimizing and managing tax liability effectively.